Tony-CORE/PowerBI-Projects/README.md

 ### Prerequisites

-- **Power BI Desktop**: Ensure you have Power BI Desktop installed to open and interact with the .pbix file.
+- **Power BI Desktop: Ensure you have Power BI Desktop installed to open and interact with the .pbix file.
+Follow these steps to install Power BI Desktop:

+1. **Download Power BI Desktop:

+2. **Go to the Power BI Desktop download page.
+Click the Download button.
+Install Power BI Desktop:

+3. **Once the download is complete, open the installer file (.exe).
+Follow the on-screen instructions to complete the installation.

+After installation, open Power BI Desktop from your Start menu or desktop shortcut.
 - **UK Bank Customer Data**: The dashboard is built using the provided dataset.
 Make sure you have the same data format for the dashboard to function correctly.

 ### How to Use